 MOL Group does monitor and does provide regular updates on how climate related events affect the physical infrastructure of the Group's assets and the consequences of such events.
-Examples of such disclosure can be obtained under the "Water" and "Spills" sections of the 2018 sustainability report (link above).
-However, MOL Group does not provide an all-encompassing description of the exposure of its asset-base to physical risks related to climate change as suggested by the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-Such a comprehensive disclosure in currently under consideration.
+Examples of such disclosure can be obtained under the "Water" and "Spills" sections of the 2020 sustainability report (link above).
+Since 2021, MOL Group makes climate change related disclosures based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+These disclosures, including risks and opportunities related to climate change can be obtained from the TCFD report inside the Annual Integrated Report.
+Financial implications of climate change (capex, EBITDA etc) can be obtained from MOL Group capital market releases and investor presentations.
+Links above.